 Foundation 1023 operates primarily across Colorado and Texas.
 Since receiving our non-profit status in June of 2016, we have served over 1200 First responders and provided over 5000 hours of mental wellness care.
 Foundation 1023 funding is generated from donations, fundraising events, and community partnerships.
 Our operation staff volunteers their times so more funding can go directly to services.

 Meet our Execuitive Board

 Lives in Conifer, Colorado.
-I Love Paddleboarding, Volunteer Firefighting & Avoiding the Group Chat.
+I Love Paddleboarding, Volunteer Firefighting, my children and my grand babies .

 Lives in Arvada, Colorado.
 Enjoys diving recreationally and professionally, golf, flying (when I can).